This six night trip immerses you in an amazing wildlife experience, tracking gorillas in the depths of Uganda's Bwindi Impenetrable Forest.

 Day1: Depart the UK

-Day3: Fly to Kihihi airstrip and transfer to Bwindi Forest
+Day3: Fly to Kihihi airstrip & transfer to Bwindi Impenetrable National Park

-An early morning start as you head to the airport and board the flight to Kihihi airstrip (about one hour).
-From there it is a short drive through the forested slopes to the lodge at Bwindi Impenetrable Forest.
+It's an early morning start today as you head to the airport and board the flight to Kihihi airstrip (about one hour).
+From there it is a short drive through the forested slopes to your lodge.
 After lunch you can explore the surroundings on a self-guided river walk.

 You can either choose to go gorilla tracking again (additional permits required, subject to availability) or opt for one of the other, gentler but equally rewarding activities and excursions on offer in and around the park.
 Take a guided walk with a knowledgeable guide providing insight into this globally important habitat or visit projects such as the Amagara project and Bwindi Community Hospital.